Skip to Content

 Type of trail: Loop

-Lake Hayes Loop Track is a nice hiking trail on the South Island of NZ near Queenstown.
+Lake Hayes Loop Track is a nice hiking trail very close to Queenstown.
 Since it’s relatively flat and easy, the trail is a perfect activity for families with children or those just looking for a relaxing stroll.
 It’s also a popular trail for bike riding or a place where people go to hang out and even swim.

 Lake Hayes Loop Track starts in the suburb of, you guessed it, Lake Hayes Estates.
 Lake Hayes is located about a 10-minute drive from Queenstown or 5 minutes from Arrowtown.
 The great thing about this hike is that it’s accessible by public bus too so you don’t need your own car to get there.